-Chair, Maryland Cybersecurity Council, 2023-; Maryland Sexual Assault Evidence Kit Policy and Funding Committee, 2023-.
+Chair, Maryland Cybersecurity Council, 2023-; Commission on Hate Crimes Response and Prevention, 2023-; Maryland Sexual Assault Evidence Kit Policy and Funding Committee, 2023-.
 Member, School Safety Subcabinet, 2023-.
-Member, Board of State Canvassers, 2023-; Commission on Correctional Standards, 2023-; Correctional Training Commission, 2023-; Criminal Justice Information Advisory Board, 2023-; State Commission on Criminal Sentencing Policy, 2023-; Maryland Efficient Grant Application Council, 2023-; Governor's Family Violence Council, 2023-; Maryland Health Insurance Coverage Protection Commission, 2023-; Justice Reinvestment Oversight Board, 2023-; Juvenile Services Education Board, 2023-; Work Group on Low-Income Utility Assistance, 2023-; Maryland Police Training and Standards Commission, 2023-; State Prosecutor Selection and Disabilities Commission, 2023-; Maryland State Employees Surety Bond Committee, 2023-; State's Attorneys' Coordination Council, 2023-; State Board of Victim Services, 2023-.
+Member, Board of State Canvassers, 2023-; Commission on Correctional Standards, 2023-; Correctional Training Commission, 2023-; Criminal Justice Information Advisory Board, 2023-; State Commission on Criminal Sentencing Policy, 2023-; Maryland Efficient Grant Application Council, 2023-; Governor's Family Violence Council, 2023-; Maryland Health Insurance Coverage Protection Commission, 2023-; Justice Reinvestment Oversight Board, 2023-; Juvenile Services Education Board, 2023-; Maryland Police Training and Standards Commission, 2023-; State Prosecutor Selection and Disabilities Commission, 2023-; Maryland State Employees Surety Bond Committee, 2023-; State's Attorneys' Coordination Council, 2023-; Workgroup on Low-Income Utility Assistance, 2023-; State Board of Victim Services, 2023-.

 Member of U.S. House of Representatives, representing 4th Congressional District (parts of Anne Arundel & Prince George's counties), January 3, 2017 to January 3, 2023.
 Member, Armed Services Committee, 2017-23 (intelligence, emerging threats & capabilities subcommittee, 2017-23; tactical air & land forces subcommittee, 2017-23); Committee on Ethics, 2017-23; Committee on Natural Resources, 2017-23 (energy & mineral resources subcommittee, 2017-23; water, oceans & wildlife subcommittee, 2017-23); Task Force on Intergovernmental Affairs, 2017-23; Transportation and Infrastructure Committee, 2019-23 (aviation subcommittee, 2019-23; coast guard & maritime transportation subcommittee, 2019-23; economic development, public buildings & emergency management subcommittee, 2019-23; highways & transit subcommittee, 2019-23).
 Member, General Aviation Caucus, 2017-23; Congressional Black Caucus, 2017-23; Blue Collar Caucus, 2017-23; Career and Technical Education Caucus, 2017-23; Chesapeake Bay Caucus, 2017-23; Defense Communities Caucus, 2017-23; Congressional Fire Services Caucus, 2017-23; Congresional Caucus on Foster Youth, 2017-23; Congressional Iraq Caucus, 2017-23; New Democrat Caucus, 2017-23; Pro-Choice Caucus, 2017-23; Congressional Travel and Tourism Caucus, 2017-23; U.S. - Japan Caucus, 2017-23; Warrior Caucus, 2017-23.